govau/design-system-site/content/components/callout/sr-heading.md

 ---
 ## Callout without heading

 A callout with a hidden heading.
-Markup for the title is however included for screen reader users.
+Markup for the title is included for screen reader users.